When diet and lifestyle changes don’t help your morning sickness, there’s Diclegis®!

-Diclegis is a delayed-release formulation, so signs of overdose may not appear right away.
-If you take too much Diclegis (overdose), you may have the following symptoms: restlessness, dry mouth, the pupils of your eyes become larger (dilated), sleepiness, dizziness, confusion, fast heart rate, seizures, muscle pain or weakness, and sudden and severe kidney problems.
+Diclegis® is a multilayer, extended release formulation, so signs of overdose may not appear right away.
+If you take too much Diclegis® (overdose), you may have the following symptoms: restlessness, dry mouth, the pupils of your eyes become larger (dilated), sleepiness, dizziness, confusion, fast heart rate, seizures, muscle pain or weakness, and sudden and severe kidney problems.
 If you have these symptoms and they are severe, they may lead to death.
-Stop taking Diclegis, call your healthcare provider or go to the nearest hospital emergency room right away.
+Stop taking Diclegis®, call your healthcare provider or go to the nearest hospital emergency room right away.
 For more information about overdose treatment, call your poison control center at 1-800-222-1222.

 Diclegis® is intended for use in pregnant women.

 Tell your healthcare provider about all of your medical conditions, including if you are breastfeeding or plan to breastfeed.
 Diclegis® can pass into your breast milk and may harm your baby.
 You should not breastfeed while using Diclegis®.

 Diclegis® is a prescription medicine used to treat nausea and vomiting of pregnancy in women who have not improved with change in diet or other non-medicine treatments.

 Diclegis® has not been studied in women with hyperemesis gravidarum.